top of page

 How do we co-create with a shared sense of connection?

-Participants engaged in drop-in sessions, one-on-one conversations, structured workshops, and paired exchanges between community members and decision makers.
-The process emphasized relationship building, authentic expression, and shared stories—challenging assumptions about how we communicate to connect.
-The final mural celebrates unity, movement, and the power of making something together.
+Participants engaged through drop-in sessions, one-on-one conversations, and paired exchanges between community members and decision-makers.
+The process emphasized authentic expression and shared story — challenging assumptions about how we communicate and connect.

 Facilitator: Denise McDonald